 After completing this unit, you’ll be able to:

-- Describe different activities that organizations can undertake to prepare for the CCPA.
+- Describe different activities that organizations can undertake to build towards CCPA compliance.

 - Explain how Salesforce helps customers comply with the CCPA.

-The CCPA is a complex law that requires resources and people dedicated to ensuring organizations meet all of the requirements.
-Adding to the complexity is the fact that since it was signed into law in the summer of 2019, the CCPA has been amended several times and future regulations (provided by the California attorney general) are likely to include more details and requirements as to the specifics of compliance.
+The CCPA is a complex law that will require resources and people to be dedicated to ensuring organizations meet all the requirements.
+Adding to the complexity is the fact that since it was signed into law in the summer of 2019, the CCPA has been amended several times and future regulations (like the California Privacy Rights Act) are likely to only expand Consumer rights and obligations for Controllers.

-The following is intended to provide a brief and general overview of some of the basic components any CCPA compliance strategy should include.
-But by no means is this legal advice or foolproof.
+The following is intended to provide a brief and general overview of some basic components any CCPA compliance strategy should include.
+But by no means foolproof, nor should it serve as legal advice.
 The most important thing you can do to help your Business comply with the CCPA is consult with experts on how to build a compliance program that fits your Business and meets the requirements under the law.

 Tuning Privacy Notices and Disclosures

 When GDPR went into effect in 2018, companies all over the world updated their privacy policies and disclosures to comply with the new rules.
-The CCPA similarly required Businesses to update their privacy policies and notify individuals of the changes.
-Additionally, Businesses that Sell Personal Information had to incorporate “Do Not Sell My Personal Information” links on their websites.
-Every Business collecting the Personal Information of California Consumers had to make changes to their public disclosures.
-And since regulations and interpretations of the law will probably be forthcoming for years to come, it is likely that disclosures and policies will require more updates as requirements are clarified and details about enforcement come to light over time.
+The CCPA likewise requires Businesses to update their privacy policies and notify individuals of the changes.
+Additionally, Businesses that Sell Personal Information have to incorporate “Do Not Sell My Personal Information” links on their websites.
+Every Business collecting the Personal Information of California Consumers has to make changes to their public disclosures.
+And since regulations and interpretations of the law will be forthcoming for years to come, it is likely that disclosures and policies will require more updates as requirements are clarified and details about enforcement come to light over time.